 - identification of two endorsers (UMBC faculty or staff, employers, or supervisors/contacts for outside activities), who will be asked to complete a short web form indicating their support of the student’s application

-The standard application deadline is on May 6th of each academic year, but students may apply at any time, and applications will be reviewed on a rolling basis.
+The standard application deadline is during the end of the Spring semester of each academic year (website is updated annually with the due date), but students may apply at any time, and applications will be reviewed on a rolling basis.
 Students applying by the deadline will be notified of acceptance by the end of May.
 Students will be selected based on a GPA cutoff, their demonstrated readiness to commit themselves to work towards solutions for the Grand Challenges, and validation of their completed qualifying experience, if any.

 Once accepted to the program, students must meet the requirements of a GCSP Scholar, including maintaining a 3.0 cumulative GPA, enrolling in and passing the GCSP Seminars as required, meeting with their GCSP advisor each semester, and making documented progress on the required qualifying experiences each semester.